Skip to main content

 Academic

-The distinction between an employer’s wellness program and its group is a construct of legislative and regulatory compromises, reflecting a tension between public health goals and individual privacy rights.
+The distinction between an employer’s wellness program and its group health plan is a construct of legislative and regulatory compromises, reflecting a tension between public health goals and individual privacy rights.
 An academic analysis of this issue requires a deep examination of the statutory architecture of HIPAA, as amended by the ACA, alongside the anti-discrimination mandates of the ADA and GINA.

 The central thesis is that this legal boundary, while seemingly administrative, functions as a critical determinant of an individual’s “biological citizenship” within the corporate environment.
 It dictates the extent to which an individual’s health data ∞ a direct representation of their physiological state ∞ is protected, and consequently, their autonomy in making sophisticated healthcare decisions.